riccardovalencia/SUNSpinsInCavityQED/README.md

 ## Prerequisites

-Standard Python libraries including numpy, Scipy.
+Standard Python libraries including numpy, Scipy, pandas.

 ## Usage
 The scripts for reproducing the results in https://arxiv.org/abs/2210.14224 are in the src folder.